willdurand/Propilex/README.md

 ### GET

 You can get either a set of documents, or a single document.
-The responses for these data are cacheable, using the `Last-Modified` and `ETag` headers.
+The response for the set of documents is cacheable, relying on the `ETag` headers.

 Getting all documents in JSON: